-TOPEC View: A TOPEC View subscription provides a complete digital DAF file of bodybuilders' drawings, recorded on a CD-ROM which is periodically updated.
-This means that you always have the latest drawings.
-These drawings can be read and printed using the TIFF viewer that is supplied with the CD-ROM.
-The CD-ROM also contains the component drawings (cabs, suspension and fuel tanks) and elevations of chassis and cabs (as shown on the DAF bodybuilders' drawings) in DXF format.
-This DXF format can be used in your own AutoCAD system or any other program capable of opening a DXF file.
+TOPEC View: A TOPEC View subscription provides for bodybuilders' access to an online archive of current and historical chassis layout drawings in the DXF and PDF file format.
+All chassis layout drawings can be read online, complemented with remarks and details, and printed using the regular Adobe PDF viewer.
+With the TOPEC view application the chassis height can be calculated based on the wide variety of front and rear axle suspension and tire types as supplied by DAF.
+The additional 2D-DXF format can be used in your own AutoCAD system or any other program capable of opening a DXF file.
 TOPEC Light: On top of the above-mentioned digital file of component and chassis drawings, a TOPEC Light subscription includes the calculation modules required for making layout, weight, turning circle and chassis strength calculations.